adahry/ml-prediction-cyp1a2-ihibition/readme.md

 # Results

 Network was trained on different hyperparamters.
 The learning rate, embedding size and number of epochs were changed.
 The best result was obtained for LR = 0.0001, EMBEDDING = 64, EPOCHS = 80.
 Manipulating the batch size gave higher training loss than validation and increasing curve shape.
+The accuracy was computed based on the test dataset which was not previously seen by the model.
 The best result was for batch size 32 and all trianings presented below have this value set.
 Moreover, the learing rate lower than 0.0001 classified all samples as 0 which was poor performance (accuracy ~50%), the same result with much higher learning rate.
 Extending number of epochs did not make big difference in the results.